 - Use site tracking tools

 Another simple and popular way to find out how many pages a website has is to use site audit tools.
 There are many of them, so you can choose one that your team subscribes to.
-It can be Rush Analytics Site Audit Tool or Screaming Frog.
+It can be Rush Analytics SEO Audit Tool or Screaming Frog.

 A free subscription to the tool is enough to know the number of all inbound and outbound links on your site.
 You will not need to purchase a subscription just for this task.